HTML Puzzles

 What is HTML DOM?

 HTML DOM (Document Object Model, see techie stuff here) is a programmatic interface to an HTML page.
-Basically, this means you can modify your app not only by editing its text, but also by executing various Puzzle blocks.
+Basically, this means you can modify your app not only by editing its source code, but also by executing various Puzzle blocks.
 For example, you can add new HTML elements, customize how the page looks, draw something on top of your models, take sceenshots, download files etc.

 Puzzles Reference